LUMII-Syslab/HEX-deep/README.md

 There is no input data (such as games), the network plays against an older version of itself to get better at the game.

-Here is a description of another baseline Deep Learning solver for Hex we are trying to improve upon https://arxiv.org/abs/2104.03113 (code: https://github.com/andyljones/boardlaw )
+Here is a description of another baseline Deep Learning solver for Hex we are trying to improve upon https://arxiv.org/abs/2104.03113 (code: https://github.com/andyljones/boardlaw ).
+This work is notable for independently discoveing the test-time scaling effects similar to those used in OpenAI o1, o3 models.

 # Setup